PolyPasswordHasher/PolyPasswordHasher-C/README.md

 After successfull context-storage, you can reload the context into memory by using this function.
 A reloaded context is locked until the pph_unlock_password_data function is called.
-A locked context may not operate for creating accounts, and can only verify logins if the partial bytes argument provided was non-zero.
+A locked context may not operate for creating accounts, and can only verify logins if the isolated-check-bits argument provided was non-zero.

 ###### Parameters